Faculty Feature: Rachel BortonDate: January 9, 2018

 What do you teach children and parents about nutrition in your practice?

-I work closely with patients to ensure they’re maintaining a healthy weight between their visits to my office for annual health and sport physicals.
+I work closely with patients to ensure they’re maintaining a healthy weight between their visits to my office for annual health and sports physicals.
 If there is rapid weight gain or loss, or the child is engaging in unhealthy nutritional habits, I work with parents to identify the causes behind that increase or decrease in weight.
 I also educate parents on healthy nutrition habits that may result in healthy weight loss in overweight children, such as decreasing or eliminating soda intake and discouraging snacks after dinner.

 What excites you most about teaching?